What is peer to peer lending and how does it work?

 2. Zagga (formerly Lendme)

-LendMe is New Zealand’s first peer-to-peer lending system to specialise in secured loans.
-Borrowers can apply for loans between $25,000 and $2 million; lenders can then either fund loans in full or in increments of $1000.
-Because LendMe specialises in secured loans, this means the loan is secured against the borrowers’ assets, most commonly against mortgages.
-LendMe sets the loan interest rate based on a borrower’s credit score and other criteria, such as available equity.
-LendMe received its peer to peer license in April 2015 and started trading in September of that year.
-LendMe manages lending to consumers and businesses.
+Zagga, formerly LendMe, is New Zealand’s first peer-to-peer lending system to specialise in secured loans.
+Borrowers can apply for loans between $25,000 and $2 million.
+Zagga matches borrowers with lenders, based on ivestors’ profiles, which the investor has control over.
+Zagga’s loans are 100% secured, meaning the loan is secured against the borrower’s assets, most commonly against mortgages.
+Zagga collects the borrower’s payments, take a cut in the form of fees and then distributes the rest to the investor.
+Zagga, then-Lendme – received its peer to peer license in April 2015 and started trading in September of that year.
+Zagga manages lending to consumers and businesses.